Betsy Damon: 7000 Year Old Woman, 1977

 In 1977, she created a piece called 7000 Year Old Woman and performed it in New York City twice.
 Her first performance took place on March 21, 1977, at the Cayman Gallery.
 Her second performance took place on May 21, 1977, on Prince Street near West Broadway.
 Damon commented that the figure that 7000 Year Old Woman embodies "is my sister, mother, my grandmothers, my great grandmothers, friends and lovers.
 She is my woman line of 7,000 years.
-She is me, the me that I know very little about.”
+She is me, the me that I know very little about."

 The Cayman Gallery performance took place in the presence of other women.
-Damon painted her body, hair and face in white and hung 420 small bags filled with colored flour on her body.
+Damon painted her body, hair and face in white and hung small bags filled with colored flour on her body.
 A woman drew a spiral path for her to follow.
 Damon walked the spiral, cutting the bags on her body with a pair of scissors.
 The performance concluded with her surrounded by the empty bags; audience members were allowed to take them.
-Damon offered them in hopes that others would perform their own rites.
-Damon states in a recount of the performance, published in Heresies Vol. 3, (a Lesbian Art and Artists publication), that the work commented on time.
-She writes "I came out of the piece with a knowledge about the burden of time.
+In Heresies Vol. 3, (a Lesbian Art and Artists publication), Damon writes "I came out of the piece with a knowledge about the burden of time.
 A woman sixty years old is maybe twenty times more burdened than the thirty year old by her story.
-If we had had7000 years of celebrated female energy this would be different."
+If we had had 7000 years of celebrated female energy, this would be different."

 Damon performed the piece for the general public on Prince Street, with the assistance of artist Su Friedrich.
 Friedrich adorned Damon's body with 400 bags of colored flour and confined herself to within a sand circle.
 The audience was unpredictable.
 Friends brought flowers while boys threw eggs at her.
 Damon walked the circle cutting the bags from her body and handing them to the audience.
 As more bags were given away her sense of vulnerability rose.
 In the Heresies Vol. 3, she states she finishes the piece by returning to the center of the circle.

 Damon comments that after that performance "I never knew until that afternoon how completely all things female had been eradicated from our streets.
 So totally is this true we do not even notice that she is missing."